guzmanvig/GooglePhotosFramePy/README.md

 Check `config.py` for the full configuration options.

-Tested in: Windows 10, Ubuntu 20.
+Tested in: Windows 10, Ubuntu 20, MacOS 14.5

 ## My use case